 Video surveillance captures evidence and provides the peace of mind that you can see what's going on in your business at any time.
 Some systems automatically alert emergency responders if they detect an incident.

 Where is the best place to put security cameras?

 This will depend on your business and which areas you feel need surveillance.
-Most experts recommend placing a camera above the main entrance to your business and off-street windows, above a back door or garage (if applicable), and in the basement or storage room.
-Try to avoid placing cameras behind glass due to glare that will distort images.
+Most experts recommend placing a camera above the main entrance to your building and off-street windows, above a back door or garage, and in the basement or storage room if you have one.
+Try to avoid placing cameras behind glass, because the glare will distort images.

 What should you ask your security camera installer?

-As you compare various installers, inquire about internet access requirements, recording time and ability, and the warranty length on camera parts and labor.
-Additionally, ask the installer for references or sample work before you hire them.
+As you compare various installers, ask about internet access requirements, recording time and ability, and the warranty length on camera parts and labor.
+Also, ask the installer for references or sample work before you hire them.

 Do you need Wi-Fi for security cameras?

-Typically, yes, for wireless security cameras, you will need Wi-Fi, though some cameras are battery-powered.
-Internet protocol cameras connect directly to an IP network to send and receive image data.
-These cameras require an internet connection, but your ability to monitor and control them is improved, you can easily access footage for playback, and you receive notifications whenever cameras detect movement.
+Typically, yes, you will need Wi-Fi for wireless security cameras, though some cameras are battery-powered.
+Internet Protocol cameras connect directly to an IP network to send and receive image data, so these cameras require an internet connection.

 What is an IP camera?